fbpx

 A global reality

 This current context makes us understand, more than ever, that everything is connected.
-That’s why at Entreculturas and Alboan we focus on local issues and their connection to global ones.
-We’re currently working on:
+That’s why at Entreculturas and Alboan we focus on local contexts and their connection to the global one.
+We are currently working on:

 ©VÍCTOR ALFONSO